tylermorganwall/rayshader/README.md

     given a filename), or plots the 3D view to the current device (useful for including images in R Markdown files).

+Finally, rayshader has a single function to generate 3D plots using ggplot2 objects:

+  - `plot_gg` Takes a ggplot2 object (or a list of two ggplot2 objects)
+    and uses the fill or color aesthetic to transform the plot into a 3D surface.
+You can pass any of the arguments used to specify the camera and the background/shadow colors in `plot_3d()`, and manipulate the displayed 3D plot using `render_camera()` and `render_depth()`.

 All of these functions are designed to be used with the magrittr pipe `%>%`.

 ## Usage

+Rayshader can be used for two purposes: both creating hillshaded maps and 3D data visualizations plots.
+First, let’s look at rayshader’s mapping capabilities.
+For the latter, scroll below.

+## Mapping with rayshader

 ``` r
 library(rayshader)